kelzenberg/devops-app-infra/README.md

 ## GitHub Self-hosted Runner

-The self-hosted runners is executing workflows locally where you install it.
+The self-hosted runner is executing workflows locally wherever you install it.
 In this example, the workflows executing on the local runner are targeting the Minikube Kubernetes cluster on the same machine.

 ### Install the Runner

-> Only required to do ONCE!
+> Only required to do once!

 1. Add a **New self-hosted runner** in your app repository (here [devops-app](https://github.com/kelzenberg/devops-app/settings/actions/runners)) under **Settings/Actions/Runners**
 2. Choose `Runner image` and `Architecture`